 Take former boyfriend “R.” He constantly made me feel guilty for being at a financial disadvantage to him (I made significantly less money).
 I recall one weekend trip.
 We had gone out to dinner the night before, and “R” footed the $45 bill.
 The next day, he had a hankering for a soda and pulled into a gas station, telling me to run in to buy it for me.
 As I scrounged for some change in his car, he demanded, “Seriously?
 You can’t buy me a soda with your own money?
-I bought you dinner last night, surely you can pull out your credit card for $1.50!”
-I was quite awestruck.
+I bought you dinner last night, surely you can contribute $1.50!”
+I was awestruck.
 This guy talked a big talk, but his actions seldom followed through.

 Bottom line, a partner who is kind won’t try to make me feel bad about what I can’t bring to the relationship, and appreciates everything I do bring.